Optum/runiac/README.md

 #### Working with Secrets

-Secrets within Gaia should be stored within AWS SSM Parameter Store as encrypted parameters.
-Gaia utilizes a naming hierarchy for scoping the secrets.
+Secrets within Terrascale should be stored within AWS SSM Parameter Store as encrypted parameters.
+Terrascale utilizes a naming hierarchy for scoping the secrets.

 This hierarchy goes as `/bedrock/delivery/{csp}/{stage}/{track}/{step}/{ring}/param-{parameter}`